 Taylor Swift songs are some of the biggest hits in the history of country music.
-She is the most successful musical artist of the digital age, and her songs have earned her not only a leading spot in country music, but as a multi-genre crossover artist.
+She is the most successful musical artist of the digital age, and her songs have earned her not only a leading spot in country music, but multi-genre crossover success.

-‘Tim McGraw’ is the song that introduced Swift to country music fans in the summer of 2006, and began our long and enduring fascination with the singing sensation.
-Barely old enough to drive when it hit the airwaves, she says she wrote this tune during math class, inspired by a break-up with her high school boyfriend.
-The song peaked at No. 6 in Billboard‘s country charts.
+“Tim McGraw” is the song that introduced Swift to country music fans in the summer of 2006, and began our long and enduring fascination with the singing sensation.
+Barely old enough to drive when it hit the airwaves, Swift says that she wrote this tune during math class, inspired by a breakup with her high school boyfriend.
+The song peaked at No. 6 on Billboard‘s country charts.

-We don’t know if it’s the catchy melody or admonishing lyric that draws us to this hit, but we’d like to thank the ex who foolishly cheated on Swift, causing her to write this No. 1 smash.
+We don’t know if it’s the catchy melody or admonishing lyrics that draw us to this hit, but we’d like to thank the ex who foolishly cheated on Swift, causing her to write this No. 1 smash.
 “You should’ve said no / You should’ve gone home / You should’ve thought twice ‘fore you let it all go” echoes the sentiments of scorned lovers twice Swift’s age.

-The fourth single from her sophomore album, Taylor wrote this especially for high school students who struggle with fitting in during the awkward adolescent years.
-Clearly reliving a few of her own painful memories, she urges fellow teens to “Count to ten / take it all in / this is life before you know who you’re gonna be.”
+The fourth single from Swift’s sophomore album was written especially for high school students who struggle with fitting in during the awkward adolescent years.
+Clearly reliving a few of her own painful memories, she urges fellow teens to “count to 10 / Take it all in / This is life before you know who you’re gonna be.”

-This tune from her debut album was particularly telling of Swift’s precocious abilities as a writer.
-She penned this song for a high school talent contest, sparked by the realization that she didn’t have a song that reminded her of her current beau.
-Singing “Our song is the slamming screen door / Sneaking out late tapping on your window,” Swift’s story of teen romance became her first No. 1 at radio.
+This tune from Swift’s debut album was particularly telling of her precocious abilities as a writer.
+She penned this song for a high school talent contest, sparked by the realization that she didn’t have a song that reminded her of her current beau: “Our song is the slamming screen door / Sneaking out late tapping on your window.”
+Swift’s story of teen romance became her first No. 1 at radio.

-The title track from her sophomore album also perfectly describes the young superstar as she headlined her first international tour, at only 19 years old.
-Swift wrote it when she was single and looking forward to “the best first date [she] hadn’t had yet.”
-Clearly Taylor is an eternal optimist, expressing an idyllic view of love.
+The title track from Swift’s sophomore album also perfectly describes the young superstar as she headlined her first international tour, at only 19 years old.
+Swift wrote the song when she was single and looking forward to “the best first date [she] hadn’t had yet.”
+Clearly, Swift is an eternal optimist, as she expresses an idyllic view of love.

-We’re not sure if it’s the clever lyric, the soaring melody or the theatrical video that we like the most, but either way, ‘You Belong With Me’ became one of Swift’s biggest hits, hitting No. 1 on both the country and pop charts.
-The tune, which pits sneakers-sporting Taylor against her crush’s high-heeled girlfriend, ultimately finds the singer triumphant.
+We’re not sure if it’s the clever lyrics, the soaring melody or the theatrical video that we like the most, but either way, “You Belong With Me” became one of Swift’s biggest hits, hitting No. 1 on both the country and pop charts.
+The tune, which pits sneakers-sporting Swift against her crush’s high-heeled girlfriend, ultimately finds the singer triumphant.

-The debut single from ‘Fearless’ is proof positive that Taylor is a hopeless romantic.
-Citing one of history’s most well-known love stories, Taylor sings, “Romeo take me somewhere we can be alone / I’ll be waiting, all there’s left to do is run.”
-Another timeless charmer from pop and country’s reigning fairy princess in search of her prince.
+The debut single from Fearless is proof positive that Swift is a hopeless romantic.
+Citing one of history’s most well-known love stories, she sings, “Romeo take me somewhere we can be alone / I’ll be waiting, all there’s left to do is run.”
+It’s another timeless charmer from pop and country’s reigning fairy princess in search of her prince.

-While her penchant for writing about other people’s errant behavior is well-documented, this one points the finger at someone surprising: Swift herself.
-Singing, “This is me swallowing my pride / Standing in front of you / Saying I’m sorry for that night / And I go back to December all the time,” Taylor describes this song as about someone “who was incredible to me … and I was really careless with him.
+While Swift’s penchant for writing about other people’s errant behavior is well-documented, this song points the finger at someone surprising: Swift herself.
+“This is me swallowing my pride / Standing in front of you / Saying I’m sorry for that night / And I go back to December all the time,” Swift sings; she describes this song as about someone “who was incredible to me … and I was really careless with him.
 This is a song full of words that I would say to him.”
 The combination of honesty and humility make this our choice for the top Taylor Swift song.